 Since then, Emily has taught students around the world.
-In her first four years of teaching, she lived nomadically, traveling through seven countries to bring Vedic Meditation to communities without a local teacher.
-Being immersed in new cultures expanded her perspective, and sharing a practice she found so valuable made her work feel deeply purposeful.
-She later co-founded a nonprofit bringing meditation into conflict zones, including two months of teaching in the Middle East during wartime — strengthening her belief that inner peace ripples outward into collective peace.
+In her first four years of teaching, she lived nomadically, traveling across seven countries to bring Vedic Meditation to communities without local access.
+Immersed in new cultures, her perspective expanded, and sharing a practice she found so transformative gave her work a deep sense of purpose.

 years teaching Vedic Meditation globally